mnot/I-D/http-over-version/draft.md

     Cache-Control: max=age=60

-This response indicates that the requested resource and its children cannot be reached over the current protocol version, and that for the next 60 seconds, the client can successfully request them using the "h2" protocol (in this case, HTTP/2).
+This response indicates that the requested resource and its children cannot be reached over the current protocol version, and that for the next 60 seconds, the client can likely successfully request them using the "h2" protocol (in this case, HTTP/2).

 ## Over-Version Scopes